-IN THE MATTER OF PLANNING FILE NO. CPA 2019-002 AND LO-) CATED ON S. PACIFIC HWY AND AT 441 TALENT AVE [MAP NO.) Order 38-1W-26AA TAXLOT 3700 AND 5800], THE TALENT PLANNING) COMMISSION FINDS THE FOLLOWING:)
+IN THE MATTER OF PLANNING FILE NO. CPA 2020-001 AND LO-)CATED ON WEST VALLEY VIEW ROAD [MAP NO. 38-1W-23D)ORDERTAXLOT 1900], THE TALENT PLANNING COMMISSION FINDS)THE FOLLOWING:)

-- 1. The Planning Commission finds that the applicant participated in a pre-application meeting, as required under TMC 18.190.080(C), on October 16, 2019 as evidenced in the record and on the land use application. - 2.
+- 1. The Planning Commission finds that the applicant participated in a pre-application meeting, as required under TMC 18.190.080(C), on November 13, 2019 as evidenced in the record and on the land use application. - 2.
 The Planning Commission finds the proposed Comprehensive Plan Map amendment is consistent with the City's Comprehensive Plan and Oregon's Statewide Planning Goals. - 3.
-The Planning Commission finds the proposed Comprehensive Plan Designation is consistent with the residential high-density designation on adjacent lands. - 4.
-The Planning Commission finds that proposed Comprehensive Plan Map amendment application was duly noticed in the Mail Tribune and to property owners within 250 feet on February 25, 2019. - 5.
-The Planning Commission is considering this application in conjunction with file REZ 2019-001.
-A recommendation on file REZ 2019-001 can be made subsequent to a recommendation on file CPA 2019-002. - 6.
+The Planning Commission finds the proposed Comprehensive Plan Designation provides additional high-density residential land needed by the city for future residential development. - 4.
+The Planning Commission finds that proposed Comprehensive Plan Map amendment application was duly noticed in the Mail Tribune and to property owners within 250 feet on January 12, 2021. - 5.
+The Planning Commission is considering this application in conjunction with file REZ 2020-001.
+A recommendation on file REZ 2020-001 can be made subsequent to a recommendation on file CPA 2020-001. - 6.
 The Planning Commission finds that during the public hearing, evidence was presented, and the public was given an opportunity to comment.

-The Planning Commission recommends City Council approval of CPA 2019-002, a Comprehensive Plan Map change from Commercial (C) to Residential - High Density (RH).
-This Planning Commission recommendation of approval of the Comprehensive Plan Map change from Commercial to Residential - High Density is based on the information presented in the Staff Reports and Findings of Fact below:

-In the following, any text quoted directly from City codes appears in italics; staff findings appear in regular typeface.
+The Planning Commission recommends City Council approval of CPA 2020-001, a Comprehensive Plan Map change from Commercial (C) to Residential - High Density (RH).
+This Planning Commission recommendation of approval of the Comprehensive Plan Map change from Commercial to Residential - High Density is based on the information presented in the Staff Reports and Findings of Fact below: In the following, any text quoted directly from City codes appears in italics; staff findings appear in regular typeface.